Last Updated on November 30, 2022 by Janine

 This website has additional information on using the Mexico City metro and includes several maps of the metro system.

-I’ve used the metro several times and had some unpleasant experiences (including my partner having his phone and wallet stolen), so I’ve ultimately decided that I’d rather just take taxis or Ubers.
+I’ve used the metro several times and had some unpleasant experiences (including my friend having his phone and wallet stolen), so I’ve decided I’d rather just take taxis or Uber.
 They may cost more, but to me, it’s worth it because they’re more comfortable and less stressful.

 Local Bus Lines & Metrobus